Lake Tanganyika – Africa’s Amazing Lake

 Lake Tanganyika is one of the oldest freshwater lakes on the planet, a real miracle of nature.
-Tanganyika is a venue of the great evolutionary experiment – its waters are inhabited with endemic species of fish and other animals not found anywhere else in the world.
-The maximum depth of the lake is 1,470 m, and only Lake Baikal trumps Tanganyika in terms of depth.
+In the waters of Lake Tanganyika one can observe the wonders of evolution with their own eyes; diving in this lake means seeing endemic species of fish and other animals not found anywhere else in the world.
+To this day, scientists continue to study the waters of Lake Tanganyika.
+The maximum depth of the lake is 1,470 m, and only Lake Baikal in Siberia trumps Tanganyika in terms of depth.
 The shores of the lake are framed with beautiful sandy beaches and tropical forests.

 Location and geography

-The shoreline of Lake Tanganyika crosses the territory of four countries at once: Tanzania, the Democratic Republic of Congo, Burundi and Zambia.
+The shoreline of Lake Tanganyika touches four African countries: Tanzania, the Democratic Republic of Congo, Burundi and Zambia.
 But Tanzania boasts the best views and the most convenient access to the lake.
-Tanzania also owns almost half of the waters of Tanganyika, and the shoreline here is for the most part either even with the water level or slides down in gentle slopes.
-At the same time, the shoreline on the opposite side of the lake in the DR Congo is formed by rocky cliffs.
+Tanzania also owns almost half of the waters of Tanganyika, and the shoreline around Tanzania has pleasant beaches with gently sloping sand.
+The shore on the DR Congo side, by comparison, is formed by rocky cliffs.

-Tanganyika Lake is so huge that when you stand on its shore, it seems like it’s a sea in front of you, though a calm one.
-The average width of Tanganyika is 50 km.
-But the most impressive part is that the lake is 676 km in length – from northern to southern tip.
+Lake Tanganyika is so huge that when you stand on its shore and look across, it seems like a calm sea in front of you.
+The average width of Lake Tanganyika is 50 km.
+But the most impressive part is that the lake is 676 km in length – from the northern to the southern tip.
 This is more than the distance between Paris and Milan – just imagine all this space filled with water!
-This makes Tanganyika the longest freshwater lake on the planet.
+This makes Lake Tanganyika the longest freshwater lake on the planet.

 The lake is rich in fish, and fishing is a popular activity for the local community.
 Besides regular freshwater fish caught for cooking, aquarium fish are also a common catch here.
-Dozens of moored boats, wooden bridges for fishermen with fishing rods are a typical landscape in this area.
+Dozens of moored boats, with fishing rods are a typical sight in this area.

-The largest settlement near Lake Tanganyika in Tanzania is the city of Kigoma with a population of over 200 thousand people.
-It is a poor but exotic city.
+The largest settlement near Lake Tanganyika, within Tanzania, is the city of Kigoma.
+It has a population of over 200 thousand people and is a relatively poor, but interesting city.
 Among the attractions are the old buildings of the railway station, port facilities and a shipyard built in the colonial era.
-There is also a small museum dedicated to the research of the traveler Livingston.
+There is also a small museum dedicated to the research of the famous traveler David Livingston.

-On the northern shore of Tanganyika in the neighboring country Burundi, there’s a large capital city Bujumbura.
-To the west, in DR Congo, lies the city of Kalemie – a largest western port of Lake Tanganyika.
-These and other small towns are connected to Tanzanian Kigoma by river transport.
+On the northern shore of Lake Tanganyika in the neighboring country Burundi, there’s the large capital city Bujumbura.
+To the west, in DR Congo, lies the city of Kalemie – the largest western port of Lake Tanganyika.
+These, and other small towns, are connected to Tanzanian Kigoma by river transport.
 The most striking among them is the famous German steamship Liemba (MV Liemba).
-Within its century-long history, it sank twice staying at the bottom of the lake for several years, but was eventually raised and renovated, and is now cruising with passengers around Tanganyika.
-Read this mind-blowing story in the final part of our article.
+Within its century-long history, it sank twice!
+After each instance, it stayed at the bottom of the lake for several years, but was eventually raised and renovated, and is now once again cruising with passengers around Lake Tanganyika.
+Read this incredible story, at the end of this article.

 Things to do while on the lake